Beagle VS Pembroke Welsh Corgi

 Size and Appearance

 The Beagle is a medium-sized dog weighing 20–30 pounds and standing 13–15 inches tall.
-In comparison, the Pembroke Welsh Corgi is small-sized at 25–30 pounds and 10–12 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Pembroke Welsh Corgi is small-sized at 25–30 pounds and 10–12 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament